 by: Kate Murphy

-Educate 2B breathing tools are meant to help children wake up and calm down.
+Educate 2B breathing tools are meant to help children balance their nervous system.
+We describe this to children as helping them to “wake up and calm down.”
 The use of breath as a tool to help with self-regulation and to optimize performance goes back thousands of years.
 Athletes, musicians, mystics and others long ago discovered the power latent in a single respiration.

 Still today, from the time we take our first breath as infants until our last dying gasps, breath is the gift that keeps on giving, no matter where we are, what time of day, whether we are conscious or unconscious.
 A well oxygenated bloodstream helps us move our muscles more efficiently and defogs our brain, making us more apt to be able to focus, execute, and remember.
 And there is even evidence that supports the idea that conscious breathing supports our ability to respond empathetically, making us more compassionate and caring creatures.